 |:||not available, confidential or unreliable value.|

-Health statistics are used to monitor the EU’s health strategy — Investing in health — and the EU’s health programme (as established by Regulation (EU) 282/2014), as well as their contribution to the Europe 2020 strategy and sustainable development goals (SDGs).
+Health statistics are used to monitor the EU’s health strategy as well as their contribution to the sustainable development goals (SDGs).
 These statistics have a key role to support the development of evidence-based policies both nationally and within the EU.
 They also serve as a basis for calculating indicators to monitor some aspects of social protection and social inclusion and a set of indicators known as the European core health indicators (ECHI).

 Additional information on statistical cooperation with the enlargement countries is provided here.

 * This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo Declaration of Independence.